cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 - Admission controller component service name is `vpa-webhook`
 - Admission controller component service port is `443`
 - Mutating webhook configuration name automatically created by admission controller component is `vpa-webhook-config`

+## License

+The source code of this chart is under [MIT License](LICENSE).

+It also uses source code under Apache 2.0 License from the [Bitnami repository](https://github.com/bitnami/charts).